Viewing point Sunnegga-Rothorn

 In winter, multiple ski and snowboard trails start from Rothorn.
 Moonlight descents can be booked in advance.

 Combine your visit to Sunnegga-Rothorn with other activities

 Check the weather forecast as there's no point in going up if the mountain area is covered in clouds.
-Dress in multiple thinner layers so that you can adapt to the different temperatures throughout the day.
-Note that it can be windy at the top.
+Dress in multiple thinner layers so that you can adapt to the different temperatures at all altitudes.
+Note that it can be windy.
 Take along gloves, sun glasses and perhaps a hat.
 Solid shoes are recommended if you plan to hike.